justrach/dartivemon/README.md

 * The Flutter app is started using the device ID entered by the user.
 Make sure to enter the correct device ID.
 * If the Dart app file is modified, the Dart server/app will be restarted automatically.
 * If you enter 'r' or 'R' into the console, it will be sent to the Flutter process.

-This updated documentation reflects the added CLI functionality and new ways of using Dartivemon.